Electronic invoicing in Argentina: requirements, how it works, and how to comply with ARCA

 The electronic invoice is mandatory in Argentina for all taxpayers, including self-employed workers.
 There are different types of electronic invoices, also called electronic receipts, depending on the tax status of both the issuer and the recipient.
-Their validity depends on approval by the Federal Administration of Public Revenue (AFIP).
+Their validity depends on approval by the Argentine Customs and Revenue Control Agency (ARCA).

 These are the subjects that must issue an electronic invoice or use fiscal controllers to support all their operations carried out in the domestic market: